awurthmann/AegisASR/docs/architecture.md

 1. The user provides input data in the form of a JSON file or DNS zone file.
 2. The Input Module validates the input data and converts it to the required format.
+3. The IP Intelligence Module enriches the targets with organization information.
-3. The user selects one or more cloud platforms to use for scanning.
+4. The user selects one or more cloud platforms to use for scanning.
-4. The Cloud Modules prepare scan jobs and distribute them to serverless functions.
+5. The Cloud Modules prepare scan jobs and distribute them to serverless functions.
-5. The Scan Modules execute the scan jobs with appropriate rate limiting.
+6. The Scan Modules execute the scan jobs with appropriate rate limiting.
+7. The results are collected and enriched with organization information.
-6. The results are collected and stored in the selected cloud platform's database.
+8. The enriched results are stored in the selected cloud platform's database.
-7. The user can query the results using the provided database interfaces.
+9. The user can query the results using the provided database interfaces.

 ## Security Considerations